The SA Housing Authority ('the Authority') respects your privacy.

 The Authority may disclose your personal information to its appointed agents for the relevant purposes mentioned above.

 The Authority will not use or disclose your personal information for the purpose of third-party direct marketing.
 However, from time to time the Authority (or its appointed agents) may use your personal information to provide you with marketing materials in relation to products and services that are available in connection with any current or upcoming projects.
 Such direct marketing activities may include (without limitation) Facebook advertising and Google Display Network advertising.

-If you would not like to receive direct marketing materials, you may notify the Authority using the contact details set out below or by unsubscribing.
-Upon receiving such a request, the Authority will remove from its marketing database(s) your personal information that has collected via this website and cease all direct marketing communication to you.
+If you do not wish to receive direct marketing materials, you may notify the Authority at email@example.com.
+Upon receiving such a request, the Authority will remove from its marketing database(s) your personal information that has been collected via this website and cease all direct marketing communication to you.

 The Authority will take reasonable steps to ensure that your personal information collected is securely stored and transmitted and is not misused.

 When visiting the Authority’s website or an affiliated Authority website, the Authority may record the IP address, date and time of the visit, pages accessed, documents downloaded, and type of browser used.
 The Authority may use independent measurement and research companies to gather non-Personal Information regarding the visitors to the Authority’s website or the affiliated Authority’s websites, using cookies, log file data and code which is embedded in the website.
 The Authority may also collect the key words used when a search of the site is carried out.
 This information is not linked to any other data the Authority collects.
 The Authority uses this information to discover what kinds of information people are looking for and how the Authority can improve its marketing and services.